OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:stein}
 $$

 This is the Matérn model using Michael Stein's parameterization, which is widely used in spatial statistics.
 The smoothness parameter $\nu$ controls the differentiability of the process, and $a$ is the range parameter.
-This model generalizes the exponential and Gaussian models and is highly flexible for fitting spatial correlation.[^stein]
+This model generalizes the exponential and Gaussian models and is highly flexible for fitting spatial correlation. {cite:p}`stein_1999`

 ---